jennylithium/STA141B_FINAL_PROJECT/README.md

 ***Located in the /notebooks/ folder:***

-Zillow_SF.md: This file includes our final written report with our code output for legibility.
+Zillow_SF.pdf: This file includes our final written report with our code output for legibility.

 Zillow_SF.ipynb: This file includes our final written report with its accompanying code and output.